Generative adversarial networks for image enhancement.

 Automation of Intricate Tasks Think about manually retouching photos - ugh, the worst.
 GANs can automate a lot of these complicated enhancement steps, like removing artifacts or colorizing black and white photos, saving a ton of time.

 High Computational Requirements You need some serious computing power to train gans.
 It's not something you can just do on your laptop while watching netflix, usually.
+Training can take hours or even days on powerful GPUs.

 Potential for Generating Unrealistic or Artifact-Ridden Images Sometimes, gans get it wrong.
 They might add weird artifacts or create details that just don't look right.
 It's like they're too creative.